AstaBench: Rigorous Benchmarking of AI Agents with a Scientific Research Suite: Agents

 \subsection{Validation of \catendtoend agents}

 To score and validate agents on end-to-end tasks, the E2E scorer uses a task-specific scoring rubric for each task, listing the key required facets of a valid result (e.g., downloads the right dataset, selects the right baseline, etc.).
 The rubrics were checked manually (and updated where needed) by human annotators.
 To apply these, the scorer uses LLM-as-judge to score each rubric item on each of three classes of artifact generated by the agent, namely: the generated report, the generated code, and the produced artifacts (e.g., datasets).
-Scores are easily viewed in a generated HTML page, and were validated using spot-check sampling and verification by a human.
-While the scoring is not perfect, the three-class scoring system significantly reduce errors, for example a hallucinated result in the report may be scored as zero if there is no code or artifacts to substantiated it.
+Scores are easily viewed in a generated HTML page (~\cref{fig:e2e-scoring}).
+Each facet is scored for ``meets criterion'' (green), ``fails criterion'' (red), ``no evidence either way'' (yellow).
+Only if all three facets are consistent and include a ``met'' is the overall criterion considered ``met''.
+This three-facet approach adds substantial robustness to scoring, in particular helping avoid false positives (FP), e.g., the report states an experiment was run, but the code shows otherwise, and recover from false negatives (FN), e.g., paper doesn't mention a criterion, but code shows it was indeed implemented, see \cref{tab:e2e-scoring}.
+The rubric scores were validated using spot-check sampling and verification by a human (judged 92\% correct on a dev set sample of 50 rubric items).
+Failures include occasional over-optimistic scoring (e.g., the paper only vaguely mentions a rubric item, but is still scored 1), or failures in the details (e.g., the required code has been implemented, scoring 1, but the implementation misses an important conceptual nuance of the experiment).